Donald P. Wagner: Education and family

 Wagner received a bachelor's degree in English from the University of California, Los Angeles, and a Juris Doctor in 1987 from the University of California, Hastings College of the Law and was admitted to the California Bar in the same year.

 Wagner is married to Orange County Superior Court Judge Megan Wagner, and he and his family resides in Irvine, California.

 Legal and political career

 Wagner was an attorney for Kindel and Anderson from 1987 to 1993, and for Wagner and Associates from 1993 to 1998.
 He has been an attorney for Wagner Lautsch Limited Liability Partnership since 1998.

 Wagner served on several committees or advisory boards for the Orange County Bar Association and as a Judge Pro Tempore in the Superior Court of Orange County.
-Other previous positions include three active terms as a member of the South Orange County Community College District Board of Trustees.
+Other previous positions include three active terms as a member of the South Orange County Community College District Board of Trustees after being first elected in 1998.
 He founded and served as the first president of the Orange County Chapter of the Federalist Society.